 Talk to your kids about why taking care of their teeth and gums is important, but don’t scare them.
 Tell them that you want to avoid cavities and brush away the yucky stuff that causes them, but avoid scary talk.
 Focusing on drilling, pain, or shots—especially when kids need procedures like fillings—can do more harm than good.

 Find a fun toothbrush song

+Children brush 73% longer when listening to music.
 Find a two-minute song to play or sing while the kids brush their teeth.
+Many of SupeMouth oral care products have several 2-minute songs specifically written for brushing and building positive associations to oral care.
 This can help them keep track of how long they need to brush, and it also makes the whole process more fun.